RnewYear2022 RnewYear2022

 Ans:- Ansible playbooks are YAML files that define a set of tasks to be executed on remote hosts.
 Playbooks describe the desired state of a system and can include various tasks such as package installation, file manipulation, service management, and more.
 Playbooks can also include variables, conditionals, and loops to handle complex configurations.

-Ans:- An Ansible role is a pre-defined set of tasks, variables, and handlers organized in a structured way.
+Ans:- When you answer such Ansible interview questions, make sure to not go into details and answer it as:- An Ansible role is a pre-defined set of tasks, variables, and handlers organized in a structured way.
 Roles provide a modular approach to organizing and reusing Ansible code.
 They allow for easy sharing and reuse of common configurations, making it simpler to manage and maintain complex infrastructure.

 Ans:- Ansible differentiates itself from other configuration management tools by its agentless nature, simplicity, and ease of use.
 Unlike tools like Puppet or Chef, Ansible does not require any agents to be installed on remote hosts.
 It uses SSH or WinRM for communication, making it lightweight and easy to set up.